sta210-fa20/website/content/syllabus/index.md

 All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, https://sta210-sp21.netlify.app/, specifically on the [**Schedule**](https://sta210-sp21.netlify.app/schedule/) page.

 We will also use Sakai to email periodic announcements to the class.
-Please regulalry check your email or check the **Announcements** tab in Sakai to ensure you have up-to-date information about the course.
+Please regularly check your email or check the **Announcements** tab in Sakai to ensure you have up-to-date information about the course.

 ### Asking for help